bmd1905/EasyMLOps/README.md

 make deploy_s3_connector
 ```

-Go to `localhost:9021` (default user and password is `minioadmin:minioadmin`) at the `Connect` tab and you should see new connectors called `minio-validated-sink` and `minio-invalidated-sink`.
+Go to `localhost:9021` at the `Connect` tab and you should see new connectors called `minio-validated-sink` and `minio-invalidated-sink`.

-To see the MinIO UI, you can go to `localhost:9001`.
+To see the MinIO UI, you can go to `localhost:9001` (default user and password is `minioadmin:minioadmin`).
 There are 2 buckets, `validated-events-bucket` and `invalidated-events-bucket`, you can go to each bucket and you should see the events being synced.

 ![MinIO Buckets](./docs/images/minio-buckets.jpg)